We Decided Against IVF

 This is what I reported back to my nurse a few days after my initial consult.
 The decision was made irrespective of the results of my ultrasound.
 I didn’t want to go through multiple rounds of IVF.
 My body was tired.
 And I didn’t want to go through the mental anguish of it not working.
 The decision to say no to the process brought reassurance and comfort.
 If it wasn’t going to happen, then we’d be okay with living a fulfilled life without children.
 We bounced the idea of adoption back and forth and for some reason, that concept seemed to be more digestible than going through multiple rounds of (potentially) unsuccessful IVF.

 I was prescribed progestin-only birth control to see if this would help with my pain.
 Two weeks in, I felt incredibly sick.
 My symptoms seemed to be exacerbated by the pill.
 I immediately took myself off the pill and called my clinic to notify them.
 I asked again if there was any other option for me.
 We previously tried to submit a pre-authorization approval for a new drug called Myfembree.
-After submitting 2 rounds of medical records, I was denied each timr.
+After submitting 2 rounds of medical records, I was denied each time.
 If the pill wasn’t working and I was denied for this new drug, I felt hopeless.
 What now?
 Do I just have to deal with it?

 And then I got the call.